-Official Nighttime Hours can be found on Page 6.

-- ALL runners must wear night gear during the Official Nighttime Hours Reflective Vest, Headlamp (or flashlight) and Blinking LED Taillight. - ALL participants must wear reflective vests during the Official Nighttime Hours everywhere on the course, including exchanges. - Pacers may be used but ONLY during nighttime hours (see Page 6).
+- o Official Nighttime Hours can be found on page 6. - ALL runners must wear night gear during the Official Nighttime Hours reflective vest, headlamp (or flashlight) and binking LED taillight. - ALL participants must wear reflective vests during the Official Nighttime Hours if out of the team van anywhere on the course, including exchanges. - Pacers may be used but ONLY during nighttime hours (see page 6).
 Pacers DO NOT have to be a member of the team.
 Running pacers can run with the runner but MUST run in single file.
 Bike pacers may ONLY be used on trails.
-Pacers MUST wear the same night safety gear as the runner (reflective vest, headlamp, and LED). - o If you choose to have a van driver, who is not a runner, the driver must also adhere to these safety guidelines.
+Pacers MUST wear the same night safety gear as the runner (reflective vest, headlamp, and LED). - If you choose to have a van driver, who is not a runner, the driver must also adhere to these safety guidelines.